-These principles apply to administration in every sphere of government, organs of state and . public enterprises (section 195(2) of the Constitution).
+These principles apply to administration in every sphere of government and to organs of state and public enterprises (section 195(2) of the Constitution).

-Given that the draft Bill provides for legislation envisaged in section 195(3) of the Constitution, section 76(3)(d) of the Constitution requires that the draft Bill must be dealt with by Parliament in accordance with the procedure established by section 76(1) or (2) of the Constitution.
+6.2 Given that the Bill provides for legislation envisaged in the said section 195(3), the State Law Advisers are of the opinion that the Bill must be dealt with by Parliament in accordance with the procedure established by section 76(1) or (2) of the Constitution.